 We won’t cover all of them in this guide.
 Instead, we’ll give you an overview and most importantly, what understanding your audience can do for your business!

 The Audience Overview section displays a useful snapshot of the current audience metrics on your website.
 It includes information such as change in traffic over time, unique users, number of sessions per user, page views, average session duration, bounce rate and more.

-Along with that, you’ll be also given other reports which provide insights on your users.
+Along with that, you’ll also be given other reports which provide insights on your users.
 Including the number of active users over a given period of time, lifetime value, cohort analysis, demography, age, the technology they use, behaviours and interests.

 Audience reports provide valuable insights on your existing audience.
 By working these metrics into your marketing strategy, you can better approach the audience interacting with your website to improve their experience.
 This will also provide valuable information on whether the customer you were targeting in the beginning is the right one.